myNameArnav/klokc/README.md

 # KLoCK

-Just an experimenation with SVG
+Just an experimenation with SVG and time

 [Live Website](https://mynamearnav.github.io/klokc/)